-Get job descriptions for different types of motor vehicle operators and find out about advancement opportunities in this field.
-Learn about educational, training and licensure requirements.
+Explore the career requirements for motor vehicle operators.
+Get the facts about the job duties, education requirements, licensure, and salary to find out if this is the career for you.
 Schools offering Logistics & Transportation Management degrees can also be found in these popular choices.

 What Are Job Options For a Motor Vehicle Operator?